Xhynk/content-mask/readme.txt

 4. The same WordPress page with Content Mask enabled and set to https://example.com/.
 You can see the URL has remained the same but the content has been entirely replaced (on the front end only) by the content from https://example.com/

 == Changelog ==
+= 1.5 =
+* Started SCSS Conversion for admin.css file, broken into partials (still needs optimization)
+* Modified Content Mask Admin Panel to load only 20 Content Masks, and subsequently load 20 more when scrolled to the bottom.
+* Included Admin Help links above Content Mask Admin Panel
+* Introduced an Admin Notice when a page is being overwritten with a Content Mask
+* Introduced a "hacky" Admin Notice when a Gutenberg page is being overwritten with a Content Mask since Admin Notices are just hidden.
+* Modified plugin structure with an includes file.
+* Went back and better commented functions in core files to more closely follow best practices in documentation.

 = 1.4.4.1 =
 * Included the Site Title in the title tag when using the iframe method.